 Dr. K.L.
-Demps, DrPH, MS, MA, CCC-SLP, CPH, CAS, CPCRT is a multi-lingual, nationally certified speech-language pathologist, linguist, certified autism specialist, certified public health researcher and certified in the practice of cognitive rehabilitation.
+Demps, DrPH, MS, MA, CCC-SLP, CPH, CAS, CPCRT is a multi-lingual, nationally certified speech-language pathologist, linguist, certified autism specialist, certified public health researcher, certified in the practice of cognitive rehabilitation, advanced caregiving and national assistive living management.
 She is founder and director of the non-profit, Dr. Love’s Healthcare, Dr. Love’s Integrative Nutrition & Lifestyle Medicine, PLLC and co-founder of KLD Consulting.

 She is CEO and director of K&K Services, whose professional work has been recognized by the American Speech-Language Hearing Association, American Public Health Association and featured in BusinessWeek Magazine.

 As a former University of North Texas Health Science Center (UNTHSC) public health graduate student officer, clinical researcher and Tarrant County Medical Reserve Corps volunteer, Dr. Demps has participated on numerous committees and research publications throughout her professional career, working to improve healthcare services for multicultural populations with special healthcare needs.

 Demps has spent the last several years working with culturally and linguistically diverse (CLD) children with a variety of speech-language-hearing disorders in her private practice in the Dallas-Fort Worth area.

 Her clinical experience at TCU’s Miller Speech and Hearing Clinic, externship sites at the Fort Worth ISD, local hospitals, and private clinics sharpened her area of expertise in speech and language delays among Spanish and Portuguese-speaking children with developmental and neurologically based disorders.